DDQXZcp/AF4331BV/chap1/readme.md

 short-sell company.

+Benchmarking is used to measure performance using a specific indicator (cost per unit of measure, productivity per unit of measure, cycle time of x per unit of measure or defects per unit of measure) resulting in a metric of performance that is then compared to others.[1]

 **Fundamental Analyst**

 Trying to find some stocks that are undervalued.

 **Contrarian** Looks for value **Momentum traders** Looks for trend

+**MOAT** Durable competitive advantages